mealieff/hsd-gab/README.md

 ### Training and Evaluation
 1. Use `svm-binary.py`, `svm-multi.py`, or `svm-postembedding.py` to train classifiers.
-2. Evaluate performance and analyze results in `multiresults.txt`.
+2. Evaluate performance and analyze results in `results-hsd-gab`.

 ---
 ### Appendix: Nested Directory of /resampled_data: